MovingBlocks/TerasologyLauncher/README.md

 - Java SE Development Kit (JDK) 11.
 It should be possible to use a later version of the JDK for local development, please see the definition of [push validation] for the exact CI setup.
 - Git to clone the repo and commit changes.

-Development is possible on all common platforms (Windows, Linux, MacOS) as long as the JDK with JavaFX is properly set up.
+Development is possible on all common platforms (Windows, Linux, MacOS).

 </details>